Lixissimus/HackTheDrive/README.md

 # HackTheDrive
-Repo for the Hach the Drive hackathon
+Repo for the Hack the Drive hackathon